seth586/guides/FreeNAS/freenas_4_electrum.md

 This guide is not required for running lightning, but is still a great way to run a trusted electrum server for your hardware wallets!

 Electrum Personal Server is a lightweight electrum server to serve an electrum client wallet.
 The client wallets are compatible with hardware wallets like the ledger nano s, trezor, and coldcard.
-So ditch your hardware wallet software, and let use our own node to verify receipt and broadcast our layer 1 transactions, cold storage style!

 Electrum Personal Server is lightweight and will only monitor addresses and xpubs you specify.
 If you want to run a heavier version (+40GB as of writing) that can look up any transaction or xpub, check out the [extras](extras.md) page on instructions to install [Electrs](https://github.com/romanz/electrs) instead.